pearl-hub/dot-terms/README.md

 - username: fsquillace
 - OS compatibility: linux, osx

-Available themes are zenburn and solarized.
-You can choose either one or the other during installation.
+Available themes are zenburn, solarized, tango and more.
+You can choose your favorite theme during theme installation.

 Installation
 ============